felixjunghans/google_speech/README.md

 Since version 1.1.0 google_speech also supports the use of features available in the Google Speech Beta Api.
 For this you just have to use SpeechToTextBeta instead of SpeechToText.

+## Use Google Speech Version 2

+Since version 4.0.0 google_speech also supports the use of features available in the Google Speech V2.
+For this you just have to use SpeechToTextV2 instead of SpeechToText.
+An Example could be found in audio_file_example_v2

 ### TODOs

 - [x] Update streamingRecognize example
+- [x] Add Google Speech V2 Support
 - [ ] Add error messages for Google Speech limitations
 - [ ] Add Flutter Web Support
 - [x] Add longRunningRecognize support (Thanks to @spenceralbrecht)